ICArmenian-Mycologists/ICArmenian-Mycologists.github.io-v1/_posts/2021-07-03_ICAM_goes_to_armenia.md

 {%
   include figure.html
   image="images/010.jpg"
-  height="100%"
+  caption="Razmig Sargsyan and Arik collect soil cores for high-throughput sequencing" height="100%"
 %}
-Razmig Sargsyan and Arik collect soil cores for high-throughput sequencing

 {%
   include figure.html
   image="images/011.jpg"
-  height="100%"
+  caption="Patty and Claudia pose with the first of many sticks for the herbarium" height="100%"
 %}
-Patty and Claudia pose with the first of many sticks for the herbarium

 While the dry soil in Hankavan meant that few mushrooms were growing, our group had fun getting to know each other while hiking through the woods.
 We rested at a natural hot spring and had a lunch of fresh veggies, Armenian flatbread called lavash, and (of course) a variety of kebabs.